Zachfmac/Server/ISSUE_TEMPLATE.md

-#Issue Template for Suggestions and Bug reports on StargateMC.com#

 **Important Notes**

 - We primarily support the multiplayer server and may not be able to prioritise/fix issues presented in singleplayer